shivang991/shivang991/README.md

+I am a web developer and aspiring to be game dev.
-I know JS/TS, PHP, Go and some frameworks, reach me at shivangd@proton.me
+- I know JS/TS, PHP, Go, etc. and some frameworks, my fav: [Laravel](https://laravel.com/)
+- [Unity](https://unity.com/) and [Godot](https://godotengine.org/) a little bit
+- My hoby is drawing, I sometimes create 3D art
+- Reach me at shivangd@proton.me

 <!--
 **shivang991/shivang991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.